 - Shift from a scarcity mindset to abundant thinking: Shifting from a scarcity mindset to an abundance mindset opens doors to possibilities, collaborations, celebrating the successes of others, and greater prosperity.

-- Practice healthy detachment: Practice healthy detachment strategies such as compartmentalization to set financial fears to the side so you can forge ahead with clarity and persistence.
+- Practice healthy detachment: Practice healthy detachment strategies to combat financial fears so you can forge ahead with clarity and persistence.

-- Rewrite your money story: Narrative therapy asserts that we are not only the protagonists of our own life stories, we are also the author.
+- Rewrite your money story: Narrative therapy suggests we are the authors of our life stories.
 Appreciate the power of self-fulfilling prophecy and restructure catastrophic thinking to positive and affirming messages that you can and will succeed financially.

 - Set healthy financial boundaries in your relationships: Use assertive communication to set financial limits with your friends, partner, kids, and anyone with whom you have a financial relationship.